vinicris1/backend-programming/README.md

 This is the backend server of the project

-Next steps:
+Next steps: <br />
--> Create a frontend to communicate with the API created in this repository -> Upload this to a AWS EC2 instance and connect in this API via a local network, with this the database will be centralized and could be acessed from any computer any time
+-> Create a frontend to communicate with the API created in this repository <br />
+-> Upload this to a AWS EC2 instance and connect in this API via a local network, with this the database will be centralized and could be acessed from any computer any time <br />

 Components paths and their utilities:
 ```